MaxHalford/StSICMR-Inference/README.md

 ![Example 3](examples/example3_manual.png)

-### Advice
+### Taming the genetic algorithm

+- Increasing the generation size can have an impact, the longer the algorithm runs the lower the chance that the algorithm won't improve the model.
-If the algorithm seems to fail you can try to increase the mutation rate.
+- If the algorithm seems to fail you can try to increase the mutation rate.
 Often is the case this will enable it to find a better area.
 However a high mutation rate removes precision from the algorithm.
+- *Trying again* isn't a bad idea when using genetic algorithms.
+- The initial population size can be important, the higher it is and the more of the search space will be explored at first.
+The genetic algorithm uses [tournament selection](https://www.wikiwand.com/en/Tournament_selection) for choosing which individuals will breed new individuals.
+You can configure the parameters of the tournament in the ``lib/inference/tournamentOptions.json`` file:
+	- ``"rounds"`` is the number of individuals that will breed new individuals.
+	- ``"roundSize"`` is the size of each tournament.
+	- ``"offspring"``is the quantity of individuals the chosen individuals will breed.
+	There are offspring x rounds number of new individuals.
+The way the tournament works is that the best out of a random 		sample of individuals is chosen.
+This means that big tournaments are favorable to strong individuals and small 			tournaments allow weaker individuals to go through (which isn't necessarily a bad thing, 					[simulated annealing](http://www.wikiwand.com/en/Simulated_annealing) does the same thing).

+## Output chart

-## Architecture & explanation
+## Architecture

     StSICMR-Inference
     ├───┐ examples